smlpkg tutorial

 IMPORTANT 2: You must version your projects with tags with prefix

-will throw errors when other people try to use your package.Again, this is not well documented, and it seems like
+v— so the initial release will bev0.0.1; without the leadingv,smlpkgwill throw errors when other people try to use your package.Again, this is not well documented, and it seems like

-should check for versions without a leadingv
+smlpkgshould check for versions without a leadingvprefix.

 - Example: if I (with username